Hymns on Nisibis — XLIII

 Moses carried his bones

-a wall in the wilderness.
+a wall in the wilderness

-For he saw that people
+for that people

-had died through their idols —
+who died in their idols

-incense of atonement,
+incense of propitiation,

-an advocate of reconciliation.
+advocate of reconciliation.

-Response: Let not the body of the righteous who believed in you be wronged.
+Refrain (ʿŌnitā): May the body of the righteous who believed in you not be held in contempt.

-Joseph in the bedchamber
+Joseph in the inner chamber

-saw the One who sees all —
+saw the All-Seeing One —

-in the place where a man thought
+in the very place where a man supposes

-He set upon his youth
+He bound himself in his youth

-the bridle of chastity.
+with the cords of chastity.

 Moses carried his bones

-the daughters of Midian had praised.
+the daughters of Midian —

-He accused the fornicators
+to condemn the fornicators

-by the bones of the illustrious one.
+by the bones of the glorious one.

 Moses left the living

-and ran to the dead —
+and ran toward the dead.

-A vineyard it was whose hedge was broken
+a vineyard whose hedge was broken open,

-But that blessed mulberry tree
+But that blessed scion,

-from the house of thorns
+from the house of ruins —

 The bones of Elisha